trumpiter-max/Proactive-cyber-defence/Securing-Infrastructure/Chapter-10-Microsoft-Windows-Infrastructure.md

 - Are the building blocks of Active Directory Domain Services
 - There are a few standard rules to abide by to ensure they are placed properly

+### Organizational Units

+Can be used for the purpose of delegating rights/permissions to perform certain actions to the objects located in it as well as implementing a well thought-out structure for Group Policy Objects (GPOs)

+### Groups

+There are strict guidelines for what AD groups are and are not used for, because the nesting and assigning of groups can get quite messy

+### Accounts

+`Local Administrator Password Solution (LAPS)` is a free software from Microsoft that will perform random password allocations to local administrator accounts.
+This provides another added layer of security, making it difficult for an attacker to perform lateral movements from one device to the next

+## Group Policy Objects

+- Used to centrally manage hardware and software settings in a domain configuration to maintain in some domains
+- National Institute of Science and Technology, or NIST, has a secure base set of GPOs that can be downloaded off of its website.
+A great first step for any  organization would be to include these on any base image in the local policy

+## EMET

+- `The Enhanced Mitigation Experience Toolkit (EMET)` is a utility that helps prevent vulnerabilities in software from being successfully exploited
+- Works by injecting an EMET.dll into running executables to provide memory-level protections and mitigations against common exploit techniques

+## MS-SQL Server

+SQL Servers can be a very easy target for attackers if not configured and patchedproperly.
+A wide variety of tools and methods provide privilege escalation and access to database information

+### When Third-Party Vendors Have Access

+Some security considerations that are vendor-specific are:
+- Require the vendors to use SQL Server’s native security instead of one predefined account for all user connections
+- Ensure that clients will not be connected to the SQL Server using a login and password stored in a connection string
+- Audit vendor configurations
+- Ensure that the vendor does not store unencrypted logins and passwords required by the application
+- Ensure the authentication and activity of vendor accounts are monitored
+- Do not allow the vendor to control/use the SA login
+- Do not store SQL logins and passwords unencrypted in plain text

+### MS SQL Authentication

+- Windows Authentication mode relies solely on Windows authentication of the login.
+Connections using this mode are known as trusted connections
+- Mixed Authentication mode is available for backward compatibility with legacy systems.
+In order to access data from a SQL Server database, a user must pass through two stages of authentication

+### SA User Security

+Some general SQL authentication:
+- Have a strong password
+- Limit the number of logins with sysadmin privileges
+- The service account running MS SQL needs to be a sysadmin with a strong password
+- Always run SQL Server services by using the lowest possible user rights, such as a minimally privileged domain account
+- Never connect clients to the database using the SA account in any connection string
+- Never store the SA password in a file
+- Avoid using the SA login